top of page

 It's easy to mistake swarms for bumblebees or even wasp nests, so if you’re unsure, take a picture and send it to the beekeeper for proper identification.

-If you encounter a swarm in Thatcham, Newbury, or the wider West Berkshire area, feel free to reach out to us or the Newbury and District Beekeeping Association for assistance.
-By contacting one of these organizations, you'll ensure that an experienced and insured beekeeper will handle the situation.
+If you encounter a swarm in Thatcham, Newbury, or the wider West Berkshire area, feel free to reach out to us for assistance.

-Most honeybee swarm collectors do not charge for this service.
-In the 2024 swarm season, we helped remove 15 swarms of bees.
+Like most honeybee swarm collectors we do not charge for this service.
+From 2024 to 2025 we helped remove 25 swarms of honey bees.

 bottom of page